How to Use Altium Designer to Quickly Place Components

 To help you mitigate these potential problems, you can apply the following guidelines as you place your components:

 - Separate digital and analog signal components.

-- Adhere to board edge clearance rules (from your manufacturer).
+- Adhere to board edge clearance design rule (from your manufacturer).

 - Follow component spacing rules (from your manufacturer).

 - Do not concentrate high-temperature components in the same area of the board.